Sharing Your Gifts with the Community

 Here at Sunnyside Manor, we are grateful that our community of giving includes so many generous people!
 These are just a few ways that residents, staff, and volunteers share their gifts with our community.

-Our resident-run activities supplement our amazing calendar of regular programming.
+Our resident-run activities supplement our amazing calendar of regular programming, from book clubs to men’s groups, to impromptu performances from Frank, our resident piano man!

-• Volunteers are in furry form, too!
-Duke the great Dane offers big dog cuddles (led by his person, Donnie Salvamini).
+Plus, we have a star volunteer in furry form, too!
+Duke the Great Dane offers big dog cuddles (led by his person, Donnie Salvamini).

 At this time of year especially, we thank all of our volunteers and our residents, families, and staff who share their gifts with our community every day.